 Hello Caroline, could you introduce your project SheGazes to our readers?
 Why did you feel the need to create this magazine?

-SheGazes is an art zine which tackles the representation of women in the photographic field.
+SheGazes is an art zine that tackles the representation of women in the photographic field.
 In 2016, I lived in Austin, Texas, an effervescent city with an important art scene.
 I probably was taking my first pictures for a clothing brand, and the barefaced model, a Jean Seberg lookalike, kept posing with a duckface.
 I wondered why she posed that way, in a desiring and charming way, and why as a photographer I also seemed to seek after desirable women, posing like so.
 At the time, an essay that I previously studied during my Erasmus in Liverpool came back to my mind.
 Already famous in most English-speaking countries but way less in France, the essay is named Visual pleasure and narrative cinema by Laura Mulvey.
 She describes the process of the male gaze through her studies of Hollywood films.
 I realized that the male gaze did not only exist in the film industry and was also present in fields such as photography or literature...

 Once that I started thinking about the political dimension of images, I realized that it was difficult to capture a woman without sexualizing her.
 When I came back to France in 2017, I slightly copied my dear American friends and created SheGazes in order to show other types of women in photos, with also the intent to help women and photographers realize the existence of a whole ideology behind a picture.
 We see so many photos of women in bikinis, looking straight at the camera with an open mouth that it became regular for all of us.
 It is not.
 Nowadays, I even believe that those photos feed into the rape culture, a culture women participate in without even knowing.